Amazon expanding pay-with-your-hand tech to Seattle-area Whole Foods stores

 Amazon, which acquired the grocery chain in 2017, has installed its Amazon One palm-scanning devices at the Broadway and Madison Avenue site.
 The company plans to expand the contactless technology to seven additional Seattle-area Whole Foods stores in coming months, Amazon physical retail executive Dilip Kumar wrote in a blog post.

 Amazon, which often uses Seattle as a laboratory to test technologies, unveiled the scanners at two Amazon Go stores in South Lake Union in the fall.
-Since then, they’ve also been installed in three more Seattle-area Amazon stores: the Amazon Go Grocery in Redmond, Amazon Books in University Village and the Amazon 4-Star in Southcenter.
+Since then, they’ve also been installed in 10 more Seattle-area Amazon stores, including the Amazon Go Grocery in Redmond, Amazon Books in University Village and the Amazon 4-Star in Southcenter.

 So far, thousands of customers have signed up to use the terminals, Kumar said.
 Users register by scanning their palm and connecting it to a credit card or Amazon account, then scanning their palm again to pay.
 Their biometric payment profile follows them to every store with Amazon One cashiers.